Last Updated on February 8, 2024 by Carrie Stephens

 If you believe your parrot is showing signs of bird flu, wear gloves while handling them and cleaning their cage, particularly when disposing of droppings.

-Monitor your health and seek medical care should you develop a fever or any signs of respiratory infection or gastrointestinal symptoms (such as abdominal cramping or diarrhea).
+Monitor your health and seek medical care should you develop a fever, signs of respiratory infection, or gastrointestinal symptoms (such as abdominal cramping or diarrhea).

 Of course, seek veterinary advice so your parrot can receive timely diagnostics and treatment.

-While bird flu does not normally infect humans, human cases have occurred, and it’s well-recognized within the scientific community that the avian influenza virus can rapidly mutate.
+While bird flu does not usually infect humans, human cases have occurred, and it’s well-recognized within the scientific community that the avian influenza virus can rapidly mutate.

 This is problematic as viruses with a high mutation rate can potentially adapt to novel hosts.
 For example, it’s known that bird flu strains can infect pigs, as can human flu strains.

-A key concern here is that should a pig become infected with bird flu and human flu at the same time, there is potential for the two viruses to “mix” (through reassortment).
+A key concern is that if a pig becomes infected with bird flu and human flu at the same time, the two viruses may “mix” (through reassortment).